 A Qualifying Round is held in November, involving a written submission prepared at teams’ home universities and evaluated by an expert panel.
 The top 16 finishers are invited to compete in the NIBS Championship Round, held at a host school selected by the NIBS Board.
 Over and above the unique learning opportunity and intense competition, Championship Round participants enjoy an unparalleled cultural and social experience that gives them the opportunity to develop their international network.

-Canada’s University of Prince Edward Island is organizing and hosting the 24th annual NIBS Worldwide Case Competition.
-This year’s Championship Round will take place in Charlottetown, PEI from 17-22 February 2019.
-Registration will open in September 2018 and will close on 1 November 2018.
+Germany’s Heilbronn University of Applied Sciences is organizing and hosting the 25th annual NIBS Worldwide Case Competition.
+This year’s Championship Round will take place in Schwäbisch Hall from 1-6 March 2020.
+Registration is now open and will close on 1 November 2019.
 To enter a team, please visit the registration page.